How to save energy in your radiator without losing comfort

 Use our new User mode to limit the temperature range

-Throughout the day, our thermal needs can fluctuate and change according to the time.
+Throughout the day, our thermal needs can fluctuate according to the time.
 That’s why our radiators have a new feature, User mode.

 This function allows you to set a personalised temperature range with a minimum and maximum temperature and locked by a password.
 It’s a useful function as it restricts the selectable temperatures and avoids energy waste.